Skip to Main Content

 On the opposite side of the road, below in the bottomland fields, yellow-breasted chats cackle in the tangles, prairie warblers call, and indigo buntings and blue grosbeaks streak back and forth along the field edges.
 You’ll be amazed at the number and variety of birds that you’ll see and hear along both sides of the road before heading into the higher elevations.

-1st stop – North Creek crossing
+1st stop – Jennings Creek crossing

-3rd stop – North Creek campground
+2nd stop – North Creek campground

 Continuing along Arcadia Road, within a mile you’ll see signage for North Creek Campground and a left turn onto the gravel road will lead uphill to one of the best sites on Warbler Road.
 The campground and the surrounding area are best explored on foot, including the creek and woods across from the campground and both sides of the roadway beyond the campground.
 This the most reliable spot for Louisiana waterthrushes, and you’ll most likely find ovenbirds, as well as hooded and black-throated green warblers.

-4th section – twists in road on Rt.
-768
+3rd section – twists in road on FR-768

 Driving uphill from the campground, you’ll soon enter a twisting and narrow roadway with switchbacks that cross small creeks and gorges, often giving you unexpected views of songbirds at eye level.
 The warblers you are used to straining to glimpse in the forest canopy will often be easily spotted on low-hanging branches or downhill treetops.
-Along this middle section of the route, listen and watch for ovenbirds, thrushes, and worm-eating, black-throated blue and magnolia warblers.
+Along this middle section of the route, listen and watch for , thrushes, ovenbirds, and worm-eating, black-throated blue and magnolia warblers.
 You’re likely to also find many blue grosbeaks and indigo buntings along the way.

-5th section – along Rt.
-812
+4th section – along FR-812

 Along the final few miles, you’ll likely hear not only similar-sounding black-throated blue and cerulean warblers, but also many other warbler species: blackpoll, blackburnian, chestnut-sided, hooded, black-and-white, worm-eating, Cape May and Kentucky, as well as American redstarts and yellow-breasted chats.

-6th stop – tower road
+5th stop – tower road

 Before reaching the top at Sunset Field Overlook on the Blue Ridge Parkway, watch for a gravel road on the left that leads to a distant radio tower.
 Turn onto the gravel road and park along any of the wide spots.
-It’s possible to drive this track a half-mile, but the road is gated ahead with a very tight turnaround.
+It’s possible to drive this track a half a mile, but the road is gated ahead with a very tight turnaround.
 You’ll certainly enjoy birding this gentle grade on foot; the birdlife is very active.

 The tower track is a reliable site for a number of species you may not have found at lower elevations, such as wood thrushes and Swainson’s thrushes, veery, and rose-breasted grosbeak.
 You’ll find Canada warblers, often a difficult species to spot, singing on territory around several clusters of very large boulders shortly before reaching the closed gate.
 You’re also likely to find dark-eyed juncos, a common winter feeder bird along Virginia’s coastal plain before leaving for mountain breeding grounds, foraging along the road edges.

-End – Sunset Field Overlook
+End – Sunset Field overlook

 At the Sunset Field Overlook, the upper terminus of Warbler Road, birding can be very lively, too.
 Searching the treetops may bring you warbling vireos, a rose-breasted grosbeak, scarlet tanager or American redstart.
 In the brushy field below, indigo buntings often sing and a yellow-breasted chat may surprise you with a fluttering display nearby.